Deep-fat fryers are cooking vessels designed for the frying of foods in several inches or more of hot oil.

 The fat needs to be hot for minimal fat absorption into the food.
 If the fat is too cool, too much grease will be absorbed.

 Never attempt to put out an oil fire with water; it will make the fire worse.
 Instead, if you can do so safely, disconnect the power and put the lid on, and leave the lid on for 30 minutes.
+If you cannot do so safely, call the fire department immediately.

 Collins, Nick.
 The no-fat fryer that cooks chips with hot air.
 London: Telegraph.
 10 September 2010.